 There is no limit on the number of applications that can be made, so if there is no availability for one session you can apply for the next one.
 Successful applicants will be notified by e-mail and must confirm acceptance within 7 days.
 Applicants will be required to sign a conduct and confidentiality agreement before commencement of the mini-pupillage.

-Applications for the current tranche of mini-pupillages may only be made by completing the form below and must be submitted by midnight on 31st March 2018.
-Successful applicants will be notified soon thereafter, with mini-pupillages taking place after Easter (date to be confirmed).
+Applications for the current tranche of mini-pupillages may only be made by completing the form below and must be submitted by midnight on 30th September 2018.
+Successful applicants will be notified soon thereafter, with mini-pupillages taking place in autumn (date to be confirmed).